 In this article, we’ll cover:

-While FAANG companies function through large teams with well-defined roles, startups often require employees to don many hats and juggle multiple responsibilities; especially in early-stage startups with limited funds and manpower.
+While FAANG companies function through large teams with well-defined roles, startups often require employees to don many hats and juggle multiple responsibilities, especially in early-stage startups with limited funds and workforce.

 One of the most prominent characteristics of a startup vs. a FAANG company is riskiness.
 A risk-seeking nature is imperative to succeeding at a startup.